Coffeehouse culture of Baghdad: Ottoman Era (16th–19th centuries)

-The main material offered by the coffeehouses was hot tea in addition to coffee, and some coffeehouses offered sweets and cold drinks.
+The main material offered by the coffeehouses was hot tea in addition to coffee.
+Some coffeehouses offered sweets and cold drinks.
 Seating places in Baghdadi coffeehouses consist of sofas called "Takhts" which were made of wood.
 As for hot tea, it is served by a mug which was named "al-Istikkan" by the locals of Baghdad, and the tools for making tea consisted of a teapot called "quri", and a hot water tank with a faucet.

 European traveler James Silk Buckingham documented several of these coffeehouses during his visit to Baghdad in 1819, notably the Hassan Pasha Café and al-Beiruti Café, which caught his attention due to their lights that covered the Tigris River.
-Buckingham also documented that coffeehouse were so common, there were already two established coffeehouse next to one of the gates of Baghdad, and that they were usually crowded mostly at night.
+Buckingham also documented that coffeehouses were so common that there were already two established coffeehouses next to one of the gates of Baghdad, and that they were usually crowded mostly at night.